– Sue Hall, MD, Neonatologist and NPA Board member, My NICU Network co-creator

 National Perinatal Association has formed new collaborative relationships to offer

 The National Perinatal Association has partnered with Patient+Family Care and the Preemie Parent Alliance to develop a NICU staff education course called, Caring for Babies and Families: Providing Psychosocial Support in the NICU based on the National Perinatal Association’s Interdisciplinary Recommendations for the Psychosocial Support of NICU Parents, published in the Journal of Perinatology.

-The course can be found online at My NICU Network.
+The course can now be found online at My NICU Network and our Course Brochure can be viewed or downloaded here.
 Our collaborative has also partnered with The Wellness Network (TWN), a national leader in actionable patient education to offer NICU Staff Education and Family Support.

 NICU Staff Education and Family Support was developed to deliver timely hospital staff education and family support resources to hospital NICU departments across the US.
 “NICU professionals do an incredible job of caring for fragile, medically complicated newborns,” said Sara Mosher RN, BSN, MHA, My NICU Network co-creator and Founder of Patient+Family Care.
 “However, studies have shown that family-centered care and engaged parents are as critical as sophisticated medical technologies to the continued improvement and eventual home discharge of NICU babies.”

 My NICU Network created this 7-module online continuing education series to fill known gaps in neonatal unit staff education.
 The program modules, which can be taken individually or as the full course, offer CEU credit accredited by PAC/LAC.
 Modules provide much-needed staff training and education to improve psychosocial support of families, including: